Saint Paul, Minnesota: Education

 Saint Paul is second in the United States in the number of higher education institutions per capita, behind Boston.
-Higher education institutions that call Saint Paul home include three public and eight private colleges and universities and five post-secondary institutions.
-Well-known colleges and universities include the Saint Catherine University, Concordia University, Hamline University, Macalester College, and the University of St. Thomas.
+Higher education institutions that call Saint Paul home include four public and eight private colleges and universities and five post-secondary institutions.
+Well-known colleges and universities include the Saint Catherine University, Concordia University, Hamline University, Macalester College, the University of St. Thomas, and the University of Minnesota St. Paul campus.
 Minnesota State Colleges and Universities system members Metropolitan State University, Saint Paul College, and Minnesota State's MinnPoly Institute (colocated in Saint Paul College's basement) are based in Saint Paul, as is Mitchell Hamline School of Law.

 The Saint Paul Public Schools district is the state's largest school district and serves approximately 39,000 students.
 The district is extremely diverse with students from families speaking 90 different languages, although only five languages are used for most school communication: English, Spanish, Hmong, Karen, and Somali.
 The district runs 82 different schools, including 52 elementary schools, 12 middle schools, seven high schools, ten alternative schools, and one special education school, employing over 6,500 teachers and staff.
 The school district also oversees community education programs for pre-K and adult learners, including Early Childhood Family Education, GED Diploma, language programs, and various learning opportunities for community members of all ages.
 In 2006, Saint Paul Public Schools celebrated its 150th anniversary.
 Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute.

 A variety of K-12 private, parochial, and public charter schools are also represented in the city.
 In 1992, Saint Paul became the first city in the US to sponsor and open a charter school, now found in most states across the nation.
 Saint Paul is home to 21 charter schools and 38 private schools.
 The Saint Paul Public Library system includes a central library, twelve branch locations, and a bookmobile.